yegor256/cam/README.md

 The latest ZIP archive with the dataset is here:
 [cam-2021-07-08.zip](https://github.com/yegor256/cam/releases/download/0.1.1/cam-2021-07-08.zip) (387Mb).
-It is the result of the analysis of 1000 Java classes against eight metrics: lines of code, lines of comments,
+It is the result of the analysis of Java classes in 1000 GitHub repositories against eight metrics: lines of code, lines of comments,